Welcome to Tri-Cities Central, a twice-weekly newsletter highlighting local happenings in Batavia, Geneva, St. Charles and surrounding communities.

 “SNAP to It” initiative

-MDW Cares, a Tri-Cities-based nonprofit dedicated to women’s mental health, community care, and advocacy, has launched “SNAP to It,” a local mutual-aid initiative providing grocery store gift cards to Kane County residents struggling to make ends meet while waiting for their Supplemental Nutrition Assistance Program (SNAP) benefits to return or renew.
+MDW Cares, a Tri-Cities-based nonprofit dedicated to women’s mental health, community care, and advocacy, last year launched “SNAP to It,” a local mutual-aid initiative providing grocery store gift cards to Kane County residents struggling to make ends meet while dealing with disruptions to their SNAP benefits.

 Local food pantries